 This northern Minnesota birding locations web page includes many of my favorite spots for watching and photographing birds.
 If you wish to visit any of these locations, please fill free to contact me.
 While I am not a professional birding guide, I love the Northland and welcome sharing my knowledge. (see “about me” for information about birding with me including my email address).

-In addition to these web sites, make certain you investigate the Minnesota Birding News App, which has information on birding locations and sightings (see menu bar for this blog).
+In addition to these web sites, make certain you investigate the Minnesota Birding News App, which has information on birding locations and sightings.

 - Crex Meadows Wildlife Area: Although in Wisconsin and a bit south of Duluth, this wetlands area has some of the premier birding in the country during Spring and Fall migrations.
 Ever dreamed of seeing 20,000+ Sandhill Cranes flying in from feeding at sunset?
 If the answer to that question is yes, then a visit to Crex Meadows should be in your future.

 - Forest Hill Cemetery Ponds: Located off Woodland Avenue in Duluth, this cemetery has two ponds which attract waterfowl and other birds.
 The resident domestic geese tend to attract other waterfowl to the ponds, particularly during the Spring and Fall migrations.

 - Hartley Nature Center: Located off Woodland Avenue in Duluth, this nature center / park has an extensive trail system for hiking.
 Although there is a small lake in the park, it does not tend to attract very many waterfowl.
 Instead the park is a good location for viewing songbirds once the leaves and wildflowers appear in the late Spring.
 The wildflower garden next to the nature center building is a great place to observe hummingbirds.
 Warblers like the thickets just downstream from the pond.